-(a) On a daily basis, foster parents must provide each youth offender three well-balanced meals and appropriate snacks.
+(a) On a daily basis, foster parents must provide an appropriate quantity and quality of meals (i.e., three well-balanced meals) and appropriate snacks.

-(b) Foster parents must accommodate a youth offender's special and cultural dietary needs, including those ordered by a physician.
+(b) Foster parents will accommodate any special and/or cultural dietary needs of the youth offenders, including those ordered by a physician.